ntakirutimanapierre/Sentinel-2-Cloud-Masking-with-s2cloudless/README.md

 ## Overview

-This document provides a detailed walkthrough of the process of masking clouds and cloud shadows in Sentinel-2 (S2) surface reflectance (SR) data using the `s2cloudless` algorithm with Google Earth Engine (GEE).
+This document provides a detailed walkthrough of the process of masking clouds and cloud shadows in Sentinel-2 (S2) surface reflectance (SR) data using the `s2cloudless` algorithm with Google Earth Engine (GEE).In this project, we were using google earth engine and google cloud to acquire the images and filter cloud.
 The process includes setting up the environment, defining cloud and cloud shadow components, building a cloud-free composite, and visualizing the results using Folium.
+Finally, the acquired images were stored  [here](https://drive.google.com/drive/u/0/folders/1JGBZcGld6xLgcLSM_gWz-Fd6kAK6jeoN), to access it, please send us the request.

 ---